Toni-SM/skrl/docs/source/api/envs/isaac_gym.rst

 Environments (preview 2)
 ------------------------

-The example reinforcement learning environments for Isaac Gym (preview 2) are located within the same package (in the :code:`python/rlgpu` directory)
+The example reinforcement learning environments for Isaac Gym (preview 2) are located within the same package (in the :code:`python/rlgpu` directory).

 These environments can be easily loaded and configured by calling a single function provided with this library.
-This function also makes it possible to configure the environment from the command line arguments or from its parameters as a python dictionary
+This function also makes it possible to configure the environment from the command line arguments or from its parameters (:literal:`task_name`, :literal:`num_envs`, :literal:`headless`, and :literal:`cli_args`).

 .. note::

     Isaac Gym environments implement a functionality to get their configuration from the command line.
 Setting the :literal:`headless` option from the trainer configuration will not work.
-In this case, it is necessary to invoke the scripts as follows: :literal:`python script.py --headless`
+In this case, it is necessary to set the load function's :literal:`headless` argument to True or to invoke the scripts as follows: :literal:`python script.py --headless`.

 .. raw:: html